O-KAM Pro

 To better understand our customers, we designed the questionnaire together and sent them to 100+ U.S. customers through a link in text messages.
 The phone numbers were provided by the customer service manager from GSCAM.

-20+ responses were collected after one week,
+100+ responses were collected after one week,

+8 agreed to have a phone interview for further inquiries.
 After analyzing the replies, we listed some important data as below:

-We learned from the primary research that:
+We learned that:

-Most customers monitor not only their properties,but also their kids, pets and the elderly through our products, there are emotional needs beyond monitoring;
+Most customers monitor not only their properties, but also their kids, pets and the elderly through our products, there are emotional needs beyond monitoring;

 U.S. customers feel the current app is confusing with too many entries on each page.
 They spend more time navigating what they need;